fieryhenry/tbcml/README.md

 ### Basic Usage

-You can obviously do more advanced things with this tool, but this is just a basic example of how to use it.
+You can obviously do more advanced things with this library, but this is just a basic example of how to use it.

 I don't have time to create a bunch of examples and the documentation is not